Sangeethagithu/P-ersonalised_planner4meal-/README.md

 # P-ersonalised_planner4meal-

-Our Meal Planner application which allows users to perform CRUD operations :
+Our Personalised planner4meal application which allows users to perform CRUD operations :
  Create a Meal
  Read meals
  Update a meal
  Delete a meal

- Objective of ournproject :
+ Objective of our project :

 - Backend features:
    - initialize backend using npm and install necessary packages